ashutoshmjain/gita/src/mathuraChap06.md

 `Abodh` means naive.
 A naive expression always gets a pardon even if it challenged authority of an axiom.
 For example, a child's opinion never warrants a rebuke - in fact it brings a smile to everyone. `Abodh Prashna` is a naive question.
 Such a question must be answered - particularly by those who claim a connection to the wisdom - `Bramh`.

 `Bramh` holds the entire [^total] information; yet it may only answer the questions - it can't frame the questions of it's own.
-One who knows it all has nothing to ask ! `Bramh` may not navigate the route, it does light up the path with signals.
-Only a trained eye may capture such clues.
+One who knows it all has nothing to ask ! `Bramh` navigates the route.
+It lights up the path with milestones.
+Still, only a trained eye may capture such clues.
 Such a trained eye is the "qualifying minimum" on complex path to perfecting Astrology. `Maharishi` knew well how to read those clues.

 `Bramh` may suggest cryptic answers too - as long as the question is real, and innocent - `Abodh Prashna`.
 One that comes from deep with in - from the guts of the soul - `Atma`. `Bramh` speaks with `Atma` for they are reflections of each other - mirror images.
 Such answers appear as gut feelings.  `Matsya` was naive but, after seeing `Maharishi` last night, she felt people were right about him.
 Her gut told her - he was no ordinary man ..